-Furthermore, no penalty shall be issued by the Department of Ecology until the individual or business has been given a reasonable time to correct the violation and has not done so.
+Furthermore, no penalty shall be issued by the department until the individual or business has been given a reasonable time to correct the violation and has not done so.

 - 3. Amount of penalty.
 The penalty shall not exceed one thousand dollars for each violation.
 Each day of violation shall constitute a separate violation. - 4.
 Aiding or abetting.
 Any person who, through an act of commission or omission procures, aids or abets in the violation shall be considered to have committed a violation for the purposes of the civil penalty. - 5.
 Notice of penalty.
-A civil penalty shall be imposed by a notice in writing, either by certified mail with return receipt requested or by personal service, to the person incurring the same from the Department of Ecology and/or the local government, or from both jointly.
+A civil penalty shall be imposed by a notice in writing, either by certified mail with return receipt requested or by personal service, to the person incurring the same from the department and/or the local government, or from both jointly.
 The notice shall describe the violation, approximate the date(s) of violation, and shall order the acts constituting the violation to cease and desist, or, in appropriate cases, require necessary corrective action within a specific time. - 6.
 Application for remission or mitigation.
-Any person incurring a penaltymay apply in writing within thirty days of receipt of the penalty to the Department of Ecology or the Town for remission or mitigation of such penalty.
-Upon receipt of the application, the Department of Ecology or the Town may remit or mitigate the penalty only upon a demonstration of extraordinary circumstances, such as the presence of information or factors not considered in setting the original penalty.
+Any person incurring a penaltymay apply in writing within thirty days of receipt of the penalty to the department or the Town for remission or mitigation of such penalty.
+Upon receipt of the application, the department or the Town may remit or mitigate the penalty only upon a demonstration of extraordinary circumstances, such as the presence of information or factors not considered in setting the original penalty.

-When a penalty is imposed jointly by the Department of Ecology and local government, it may be remitted or mitigated only upon such terms as both the Department of Ecology and the Town agree.
+When a penalty is imposed jointly by the department and local government, it may be remitted or mitigated only upon such terms as both the department and the Town agree.
 [Statutory Authority: RCW 90.58.140(3) and [90.58].200.
 96-20-075 (Order 95-17), § 173-27-280, filed 9/30/96, effective 10/31/96.]

-- F. Appeal of Civil Penalty - 1.
-Right of appeal.
-Persons incurring a penalty imposed by the Department of Ecology or imposed jointly by the Department of Ecology and the Town may appeal the same to the Shorelines Hearings Board.
+F. Appeal of Civil Penalty

+- 1. Right of appeal.
+Persons incurring a penalty imposed by the department or imposed jointly by the department and the Town may appeal the same to the Shorelines Hearings Board.
 Appeals to the Shorelines Hearings Board are adjudicatory proceedings subject to the provisions of chapter 34.05 RCW.
-Persons incurring a penalty imposed by the Town may appeal the same to the Twisp Town
+Persons incurring a penalty imposed by the Town may appeal the same to the Twisp Town Council. - 2.
+Timing of appeal.
+Appeals shall be filed within thirty days of receipt of notice of penalty unless an application for remission or mitigation is made to the department or local government.
+If such application is made, appeals shall be filed withinthirty days of receipt of the Town's and/or the department's decision regarding the remission or mitigation.

-Council.